mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Mapping QUIC Feedback to RTCP Extended Report ("XR") {#XR-mappings}

-Considerations for mapping QUIC feedback into  *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) follow:
+Considerations for mapping QUIC feedback into  *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) are:

   * Extended Reports offer an extensible framework for a variety of different control messages.
 Some of the standard report blocks which can be implemented in extended reports such as loss RLE or ECNs can be implemented in QUIC, too.
-For other report blocks, it SHOULD be evaluated individually, if the contained information can be transmitted using QUIC instead.
+  * Other report blocks SHOULD be evaluated individually, to determine whether if the contained information can be transmitted using QUIC instead.

 ## Application Layer Repair and other Control Messages {#al-repair}

 While {{RR-mappings}} presented some RTCP packets that can be replaced by QUIC features, QUIC cannot replace all of the defined RTCP packet types.
-This mostly affects RTCP packet types which carry control information that is to be interpreted by the application layer, rather than the underlying transport itself.
+This mostly affects RTCP packet types which carry control information that is to be interpreted by the RTP application layer, rather than the underlying transport protocol itself.

 * *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver Reports*, as described in {{RR-mappings}}.
 They are sent by media senders and additionally contain an NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.